I-2-6-76.Arguments by the Claimant or Appointed Representative

 During a hearing, an ALJ will provide the claimant and appointed representative, if any, reasonable time to present oral argument.
 Absent special circumstances, the ALJ will not fix a time limit on oral argument prior to the presentation of arguments.
 The ALJ will ensure all oral arguments are recorded and made a part of the record.

-After all testimony has been presented, the ALJ must:
+After all hearing testimony has been presented, the ALJ will:

 Offer the claimant and appointed representative, if any, the opportunity to make a final oral argument at the hearing; and

 If necessary, address assertions made during final oral argument by the claimant or appointed representative, if any, if the argument varies sharply with the evidence of record or if the argument raises new and relevant issues.